 Graduate Acting Program

 Temple University offers a three-year MFA in Acting.
 The goal is to attract professionals interested in earning an MFA with the goal of achieving personal growth as artists and teachers.
 The program runs for three consecutive school years.

 The M.F.A.
 Program in Acting provides classical training based on the conservatory model.
 The objective of the graduate acting program is to produce creative, skilled, and knowledgeable professionals in the various disciplines of theater, television and film.
 We are interested in students who have dealt with the challenges of a professional career and are now at a point where they would like to gain greater mastery of their craft, as well as the ability to teach those skills to others.

 PLEASE NOTE: The next eligible entrance date is Fall 2015, and applications can be submitted beginning in September 2014.

 A complete application should include an application letter, a statement of goals, three letters of recommendation , a resume, and a copy of undergraduate transcripts.
 To be considered, please submit a complete application no later than January 15, 2015.
 Once the department has reviewed the application, we will contact qualified applicants about an audition/interview appointment.

-If you have questions about the admission process, please contact Paury Flowers (TheaterMFA@temple.edu).
+To request more information or submit questions about the admissions process, please contact Paury Flowers (TheaterMFA@temple.edu).

 Course of Study